Jonathan Wacks: Early life

 Wacks was born in Johannesburg, South Africa on July 4, 1948 to Harry and Sonya Wacks (née Feldman).
 He has an older brother Raymond Wacks and a younger sister Gillian Pires.
 He is married to Margaret McNally.
-They have two children Daniel and Anna.
-Daniel is married to Ellisa Glover Blackwell and lives in the Bay Area, California and have a daughter named Maya.
+They have two children, Daniel Luke Wacks and Anna Zoe Weitz.
+Daniel is married to Ellisa Glover Blackwell and lives in Oakland, California.
+They have a daughter, Maya and a son, Leo.
 Anna lives in San Diego, California and is married to Michael Weitz.
-They have a son named Andrew.
+They have two sons, Andrew and Jacob.

 Wacks attended Greenside High School in Johannesburg and spent a year as an AFS exchange student at West Geauga High School in Ohio.
 He attended the University of the Witwatersrand majoring in philosophy before his departure to Jerusalem where he spent a year at the Hebrew University.
-He completed a BA (hons.) degree in Latin American politics at the University of Essex, Uk.
+He completed a BA (Hons.) in Latin American Politics at the University of Essex, UK.
 He returned to South Africa in 1973 and taught sociology at the University of Cape Town.
 In 1977 he received a scholarship to attend UCLA Film School where he graduated a Master of Fine Arts.